Market darling 3M sees stock stumble with lowered outlook

-For two years, 3M Co (MMM.N) has been among the best bets in industrial stocks, with analysts swooning over its financial performance and desire to return cash to shareholders.
+April 23 For two years, 3M Co has been among the best bets in industrial stocks, with analysts swooning over its financial performance and desire to return cash to shareholders.
 That momentum stalled on Thursday.

 The maker of Post-it notes, adhesives and other products for various industries cut its profit forecast by about 2.5 percent for the year, as it posted a slight decline in first-quarter net profit.